 ZIO SBT

-ZIO SBT is an sbt plugin for ZIO projects.
+ZIO SBT contains multiple sbt plugins that are useful for ZIO projects.
 It provides high-level SBT utilities that simplify the development of ZIO applications.

 Installation